GVEA urges patience during widespread power loss

 With a second storm front expected in the next 24 hours, Golden Valley Electric Association brought in extra crews from Anchorage Monday to help restore power to more than 7,000 customers across Interior Alaska.

+By Monday evening, power was back on for hundreds of customers, with about 4,800 households and businesses still without electricity.

+Television station KTVF Channel 11 remained off the air Monday after its transmitter on Ester Dome lost power in the weekend storm.

-Homes and businesses that remain without power are located in the areas of Chena Ridge, Goldstream, Elliott Highway, Goldmine Trail, Badger Road, Mission Road, Moose Creek, Eielson Air Force Base and Harding Lake.
+Homes and businesses without power are located in the areas of Chena Ridge, Goldstream, Elliott Highway, Goldmine Trail, Badger Road, Mission Road, Moose Creek, Eielson Air Force Base and Harding Lake.

 “While my house has not lost power during this storm, many are still without power,” Sen. Scott Kawasaki of Fairbanks said Monday.
 “Many folks who live in the Badger Road area and east Fairbanks have been without power since 3 p.m. yesterday afternoon.”